earthstar-project/range-reconcile/README.md

 When two ranges from different peers hold the same items, they produce the same fingerprint.

-But when two ranges from different peers are different from one another, they produce different fingeprints.
+But when two ranges are different from one another, they produce different fingeprints.
 The two peers then subdivide non-matching ranges, generating and comparing fingerprints until the ranges are whittled down to the disjoint elements, which are then exchanged.

 ## About this implementation

-This implementation of this implementation has the following features:
+This implementation has the following features:

 - A reasonably fast self-balancing `FingerprintTree` built upon Deno's std `RedBlackTree`.
 This is used to hold your set's values and generate